outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- series:
 	- progression:
 	- lattice:
+	- tensor: an algebraic object describing a multilinear relationship between algebraic object sets on a vector space
+		- defined independently of any basis
+		- tensors may map between objects like vectors, scalars, & recursively other tensors
+		- tensors can take several different forms:
+			- scalars and vectors (which are the simplest tensors)
+			- dual vectors
+			- multi-linear maps between vector spaces
+			- some operations such as the dot product
+	- monoid: algebraic structure with a single associative operation and a identity element
+	- domain: set of inputs for which a function is defined (the function produces an output for each element in the domain)
+	- partial function: where every possible x is not forced to map to a value of y
+	- codomain: set limiting the outputs of a function
+	- binary operation: a calculation that combines two elements to produce another element
+		- an operation of arity (input number) two
+		- binary operation on a set: a binary operation whose two domains and the codomain are the same set
+			- examples: addition, subtraction, multiplication, vector addition, matrix multiplication and conjugation in groups
+		- may involve several sets:
+			- scalar multiplication of vector spaces takes a scalar & a vector to produce a vector
+			- a scalar product takes two vectors to produce a scalar
+	- simplex: generalization of a triangle
+	- manifold: topological space that resembles euclidean space near each point
+	- bilinear map: function combining elements of two vector spaces to produce a vector in a third vector space, where each argument in linear
+		- example: matrix multiplication

+    - algebra (over a field): a vector space with a bilinear product to multiply two vectors in two vector spaces
+    	- a set with operations of multiplication, addition, & scalar multiplication by elements of the field
+    	- satisfies the axioms of a vector space and bilinearity of the product
+    	- types:
+    		- lie algebra: a vector space with a non-associative operation called the lie bracket (an alternating bilinear map satisfying the jacobi order of operations identity)
+			- poisson algebra: associative algebra & a lie bracket that satisfies liebniz's law, formed by the tensor algebra of a Lie algebra

 	- group: a set including a binary operation that combines any two elements to make a third element that satisfies closure, associativity, identity, reversibility
+		- types:
 			- abelian group: commutative group where applying the group operation to two group elements doesnt depend on order of operation
 			- a symmetry group: the set of operations that leave an object unchanged (operations that can be captured in a system/interface)
 			- a lie group: a continuous group described by several real parameters that is a differentiable manifold, with smooth group operations
 				- used for modeling continuous symmetry, like symmetry of rotating a sphere in three dimensions, & for modeling continuous symmetries of differential equations
 				- types:
 					- orthogonal groups:
 					- unitary groups:
-	- a representation of a lie group: a linear action of a lie group on a vector space; a smooth homomorphism of the group into the group of invertible operators on the vector space
-	- lie algebra: a vector space with a non-associative operation called the lie bracket (an alternating bilinear map satisfying the jacobi order of operations identity)
 			- finite group: used in galois theory to model discrete symmetries of algebraic equations
+			- module (over a ring):
+				- an additive abelian group (like a vector space)
+				- a product is defined between elements of the ring & the module that is distributive over each parameter's addition operation & is compatible with the ring multiplication
+				- generalization of a vector space over a field
+				- the corresponding scalars are the elements of a ring with identity & a multiplication is defined between elements of the ring & the module
+				- R-module: a module taking its scalars from a ring R

+	- bracket:
+		- lie bracket:
+		- Poisson bracket: a binary operation that distinguishes a certain class of coordinate transformations (canonical transformations, which map canonical coordinate systems into canonical coordinate systems)
+			- canonical coordinate system: canonical position & momentum variables that satisfy canonical Poisson bracket relations

+	- liebniz's law: cannot be separate objects or entities that have all their properties in common

 	- ring: set (and an abelian group with commutativity) including two binary operations generalizing addition & multiplication, with an identity element
 		- rings have an additional binary operation that is associative & distributive over the abelian group operation

 	- field: a set on which addition, subtraction, division, & multiplication are defined & these operations behave like the corresponding operations do in the fields of real & rational numbers
 		- examples: field of real numbers, rational numbers, complex numbers
-	- field extension: relationship between fields such that the operations of a subfield are the operations of the extended field, retricted to the subfield
-    - algebra: vector space with a (bilinear) way to multiply two vectors in two vector spaces, like a set with a set of supported operations

 	- affine transformation: a function between affine spaces which preserves points, straight lines and planes
 		- sets of parallel lines remain parallel after an affine transformation
 		- an affine transformation does not necessarily preserve angles between lines or distances between points, though it does preserve ratios of distances between points lying on a straight line
 		- examples: translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping, and compositions of them in any combination & sequence

 	- matrix:
 		- transformations keep lines parallel and evenly spaced, and origin is fixed
 		- matrix multiplication is applying two transformations, starting from the right side